mcclatchy/rusty_api/README.md

     3. Create database migration: `diesel migration generate rusty_api`.
     4. Migrate the database: `diesel migration run`.
 3. To compile the binary, run `cargo build --release`.

+After setting everything up and compiling the code, the binary will be located at `target/release/rusty_api`.